George Whitney had no use for the nasty greeting card known as the vinegar valentine.

 Marie Haggerty didn’t reveal what the vinegar valentine said.
 Perhaps it was this:

 Is…a Jackass like Yourself.

-The George C. Whitney Company closed its doors in 1942, unable to continue because of the paper shortage during World War II.
+George C. Whitney died in 1915, but his son Warren and then his grandson George carried on.
+Finally the George C. Whitney Company closed its doors in 1942, unable to continue because of the paper shortage during World War II.